Architecture

 Pros:

-• Performant as it does not wait for kafka/network round trip for each batch of events.
+- Performant as it does not wait for producer/network round trip for each batch of events.

 Cons:

-• Potential data-loss and the clients do not get a chance to retry/resend the events.
-The possiblity of data-loss occurs when the kafka borker cluster is facing a downtime.
+- Potential data-loss and the clients do not get a chance to retry/resend the events.
+The possibility of data-loss occurs when the downstream message queue is experiencing downtime.

 EVENT_ACK = 1

-Raccoon sends the acknowledgments after the events are acknowledged successfully from the Kafka brokers.
+Raccoon sends the acknowledgments after the events are acknowledged successfully from the downstream message queue.
 This configuration is recommended when reliable end-to-end acknowledgements are required.
 Here the underlying publisher acknowledgement is leveraged.

 Pros: